pdincubus/jquery.Expandy/README.md

 ```

 The default settings are based on the container for the expandy being 1000px wide and containing 4 child items.
 You'll need to adjust accordingly depending on how many expandy boxes you want.

+## Browsers

+I've tested and seen this working on Chrome, Safari, Opera, and Firefox on Mac OSX.
+It should work fine in Internet Explorer 6 (maybe?) onwards.
+Further testing to be done when I decide I really want to open that browser to do the testing!